wloodar/scc/README.md

 The SCC Toolkit binary contains the assembler and dissasembler for the SCC4 format.
 The future plan for this toolkit is to have a static linker and an optimizer.
-Creating the linker would be easier, because all you have to to is provide an object ID offset and check for name conflicts, because all SCC4 code is by default position independent.
+Creating the linker would be easier, because all you have to do is provide an object ID offset and check for name conflicts, because all SCC4 code is by default position independent.
 The optimizer would be a bigger project.